sanchayd/ethereum_contracts/README.md

 The `DailyNewsNFT` smart contract is built using Solidity, the primary programming language for Ethereum smart contracts.
 We are using the OpenZeppelin library, a widely-used and audited framework for secure smart contract development, to leverage its implementations of the ERC721 token standard for NFTs.

+## Decentralized Storage with IPFS

+Instead of using a centralized storage system like DynamoDB.This project leverages the InterPlanetary File System (IPFS) to store and retrieve headline links in a decentralized manner.
+IPFS is a distributed file storage system that allows for efficient and resilient storage and sharing of data across a network of nodes.

+**Why IPFS?**

+We have chosen to integrate IPFS into our project for the following reasons:

+Decentralization: IPFS provides a decentralized storage solution, ensuring that the headline links are not reliant on a single centralized server or point of failure.
+This enhances the availability and reliability of the data.
+Immutability: Once data is stored on IPFS, it becomes content-addressed and immutable.
+This means that the headline links cannot be altered or tampered with, providing data integrity and trust.
+Efficient Distribution: IPFS enables efficient distribution of data across the network.
+Nodes can retrieve data from the nearest available peer, reducing latency and bandwidth usage.
+Resilience: IPFS is designed to be resilient against node failures and network disruptions.
+Even if some nodes go offline, the data remains accessible as long as at least one node hosting the data is available.

+**How We Use IPFS**
+In our project, we use IPFS to store and retrieve the headline links associated with our application.
+We have implemented two scripts to interact with IPFS:

+`store_headline_links.js`: This script allows us to store headline links on IPFS.
+It takes an array of headline links as command-line arguments, prepares the data as a JSON file, and uploads it to IPFS using the Pinata API.
+Pinata is a pinning service that ensures the data remains accessible on IPFS by persistently storing it on their nodes.
+The script returns the IPFS hash (content identifier) of the uploaded file.
+`get_metadata.js`: This script retrieves the headline links from IPFS using the IPFS hash obtained from the store_headline_links.js script.
+It fetches the file from IPFS using the Pinata gateway, parses the JSON data, and extracts the headline links.
+The script then logs the retrieved headline links to the console.

+By utilizing IPFS and Pinata, we ensure that the headline links are stored in a decentralized and immutable manner, providing enhanced accessibility and data integrity.

+**Pinata Integration**

+To facilitate the storage and retrieval of data on IPFS, we have integrated Pinata, a popular IPFS pinning service.
+Pinata provides a reliable and easy-to-use API for interacting with IPFS.
+We use Pinata for the following purposes:

+Pinning: When we store headline links using the store_headline_links.js script, Pinata ensures that the data is persistently stored on IPFS by pinning it on their nodes.
+This guarantees that the data remains accessible even if the original node that uploaded it goes offline.
+Gateways: Pinata provides a dedicated IPFS gateway (https://gateway.pinata.cloud/ipfs/{hash}) that allows us to retrieve the stored data using a simple HTTP request.
+In the get_metadata.js script, we use the Pinata gateway to fetch the file from IPFS.

+To use Pinata, we have obtained an API key and stored it securely in a .env file.
+The scripts read the API key from the environment variables to authenticate with the Pinata API.

+## Blockchain Cost Analysis:
+By utilizing IPFS for storing headline links and only storing the IPFS hash reference on-chain, we can significantly reduce the storage costs associated with minting NFTs in the Daily News NFT project.
+Based on the assumptions mentioned earlier, using IPFS results in a daily cost of 0.000689 ETH ($2.41) compared to 0.003129 ETH ($10.95) when storing the links directly on-chain.
+This represents a daily cost reduction of 0.002440 ETH ($8.54), or approximately 78%.
+On an annual basis, the cost savings are even more substantial.
+Storing the links on IPFS would cost 0.251485 ETH ($880.20) per year, while storing them directly on-chain would cost 1.142035 ETH ($3,997.12) per year.
+By leveraging IPFS, we can save 0.890550 ETH ($3,116.92) annually, providing significant cost efficiency for the project.

 ### Solidity Version

 We are using Solidity version 0.8.13 for this project.
 The choice of this version is based on the following considerations: